DavidPal/whitespace-format/README.md

     foo.txt  my_project/
 ```
 This should work well for common programming languages (e.g., Python, Java,
-C/C++, JavaScript) and common text file formats (e.g., CSV, LaTeX, JSON, YAML,
+C/C++, JavaScript, Rust, Go, Ruby) and common text file formats (e.g., HTML,
-HTML, MarkDown, Makefile, TSV).
+CSS, CSV, TSV, JSON, YAML, MarkDown, Makefile, LaTeX).

 ### Empty files

-There are separate options for handling empty files and files consisting of
+The options above do not format empty files and files consisting of only
-whitespace characters only:
+whitespace.
+There are separate options for handling such files:

 * `--normalize-empty-files=MODE`
 * `--normalize-whitespace-only-files=MODE`

 where `MODE` is one of the following:

-* `ignore` -- Leave the file as is.
+* `ignore` -- Leave the file unchanged.
 This is the default option.
 * `empty` -- Replace the file with an empty file.
-* `one-line` -- Replace each file with a file consisting of a single new line marker.
+* `one-line` -- Replace the file with a file consisting of a single new line
+marker.

 Depending on the mode, an empty file or a whitespace-only file will be either
-ignored, replaced by a zero-byte file, or replaced by a file consisting of
+ignored, replaced by a zero-byte file, or replaced by a file consisting of the
-the single new line marker.
+single new line marker.

 If `--normalize-whitespace-only-files` is set to `empty`,
 `--normalize-empty-files setting` set to `empty` as well.
 In other words,